Judge's 4th hit puts Yanks ahead in 7-4 win over Reds after Hicks cut

 Clay Holmes (2-2) allowed a walk in a scoreless ninth, and Ryan Weber pitched the 10th to give the Yankees seven pitchers with saves, the most of any big league team.

-After the final out, Yankees manager Aaron Boone exchanged a handshake with banned Reds great Pete Rose, who watched the game from a first-row seat.
+After the final out, Boone exchanged a handshake with banned Reds great Pete Rose, who watched the game from a first-row seat.

 New York (28-20) has won five of six and 10 of 13, improving to a season-high eight games over .500.